BATCH-9-DEVOPS/Blogging-Website/README.md

 * Pre Condition:

-1. User should have logged into Blogging website
+1. User should have logged into Blog platform

 * Input: